 180 Nutrition: Detoxing is one of the many bones of contention in the health and wellness industry.
 Some say that the role of the kidneys, lungs and liver is to flush out unwanted toxins and we should just let our bodies do what they’re designed to do.

 The opposing corner argues that regular exposure to chemicals and environmental pollutants over an extended period of time can store toxins in our cells which build up over the years.
-A regular detox is therefore necessary to reduce the risk of damage to the immune system which could lead to health issues including chronic disease.
+A regular detox is therefore necessary to support the immune system to help avoid future health issues.
 We sit somewhere in the middle…

-A detox is a period in which you cleanse your body of toxins by removing them from your diet.
+A detox is a period in which you help to reduce the toxins stored in your body by removing them from your diet.
 Alcohol, sugar, processed and refined carbs, anything which can increase the so-called ‘bad bacteria’ in your gut and could increase inflammation throughout your body is a good place to start.

 If you have a reliance on substances such as alcohol; a detox is a great way to curb that dependence and remind your body how to live without it.
 We only recommend this kind of detox under the guidance and supervision of a trained medical professional.

 If you’re regularly following a nutritionally balanced diet combined with a regular exercise program, an occasional detox program can still be advised to give your organs a boost and to kick-start you on your way to a particular goal.
 A detox can also provide increased energy, boost daily clarity and contribute to your weight loss goals.

 While the word detox tends to conjure up images of living on nothing but water and lettuce leaves for an extended period, there are much more fun and interesting ways to purify your system.
 If you’re living a clean lifestyle and not a fan of the full-on detox, there are some simple things that you can introduce into your daily routine to help your body eliminate potentially harmful toxins before they have a chance to build up.